Understanding Power Automate basics

 - Enhance notifications: While Tallyfy has its own robust notifications, Power Automate can extend these.
 For example, send an SMS to a field technician when an urgent Tallyfy task is assigned to them, or post a custom message to a specific Microsoft Teams channel based on a Tallyfy event.

-To facilitate these integrations, Tallyfy provides a dedicated connector for Power Automate.
-You can also find information on the Tallyfy Connector page on Microsoft Learn ↗, though our documentation provides Tallyfy-specific guidance.
+To make all this happen, Tallyfy has a dedicated connector for Power Automate.
+You can also check out the Tallyfy Connector page on Microsoft Learn ↗ (though you’ll find more practical guidance right here in our docs).

 - Flows: This is the core of Power Automate.
 A flow is an automated workflow composed of a trigger and one or more actions, often interacting with Tallyfy.